spatie/laravel-mailcoach-docs-old/docs/introduction.md

 weight: 1
 ---

-##### THIS PACKAGE IS STILL IN DEVELOPMENT, DO NOT USE YET
+//TODO: add screenshot

 This package allows you to send out email campaigns to a list of subscribers effortlessly.
+It also provides a UI to manage campaigns, email lists and subscribers.

 Let’s take a quick look at how to use the package.
 First, create an email list: